A marketing plan is the strategy a business uses to get its products or services in front of its target customer.

 4. All the activities, deadlines, and who owns what (everything from internal comms to ads)

-As we touched on earlier, the purpose of a marketing plan isn’t to create a never-fail manual.
-Whether you’ve fallen victim to completion bias or focused too heavily on one channel, a major mistake is leaving no room for flexibility.
+As we touched on earlier, the purpose of a marketing plan isn't to create a never-fail manual.
+Whether your marketing team has fallen victim to completion bias or focused too heavily on one channel, sticking rigidly to your original plan can be a big mistake.